FarronF/limerick-council-meetings/meetings/2021/10/21-Joint Policing Sub-Committee Meeting for Elected Members of the Municipal District of Cappamore-Kilmallock/Minutes - Joint Policing Sub-Committee Meeting for Elected Members of the Municipal District of Cappamore-Kilmallock - 15th July 2021.md

 Trevor McKechnie agreed to look at the location with a view to submitting an application for

-funding of Driver Feed Back signs under the low cost safety improvement funding scheme.--- 3
+funding of Driver Feed Back signs under the low cost safety improvement funding scheme.
+---
+3

 Councillor Egan asked if there could be an update on the matter provided for the next